 The Coastal Douglas-fir Zone covers a small area of B.C.'s south coast, including a band of lower elevation along southeastern Vancouver Island, the Gulf Islands and a fringe of mainland along Georgia Strait.
 Victoria, Nanaimo and Powell River are major urban centres in the area.

-Not yet available.
-As we reforest these areas, there is species information to come.
+Tree species descriptions are not yet available.
+As we reforest these areas, there's species information to come.